Anastasia-at/Anastasia-at/README.md

 </h2>

 ### My details are:
-- Tel: +357.97747408
-- E-mail: anastasia.proff@gmail.com
 - LinkedIn: https://www.linkedin.com/in/anastasia-tsygankova-337382251/
 - Cyprus (EU)

 ## :woman_technologist: About Me
 I am a Certified Data Analyst with a University degree in Business Administration.

-For the last 8 years, I've been working in IT industry in a well-established international company, so I perfectly understand what it means to work under pressure and meet demanding deadlines in a fast-paced environment.
+I’ve been working in well-established international companies in IT and recently in Forex industry, so I perfectly understand what it means to meet demanding deadlines in a fast-paced environment, be a part of a team and to work under pressure.

+As years passed, I realised that I wish to continue with Data analytics.
+It is so fascinating to discover uncovered trends, patterns, and correlations in large amounts of raw data and see how it makes decision-making easier!

+So, I've started my studies 🤓 I learned how to analyse data with various technical and visualisation instruments and also with the most popular language in the world of data.

+I’ve become a Data Analyst ⭐

-I believe that a combination of my analytical and problem-solving skills, attention to detail and ability to work independently and as part of a team together with my hard skills in **SQL, Google Sheets, Python and PowerBI** will help me to achieve the desired position at **Junior/Middle level** in Data Analytics.
+I believe that a combination of my analytical and problem-solving skills, attention to detail together with my acquired technical skills helped me to achieve the desired position in Analytics.

-As well I have excellent verbal and written communication skills in the English language (Advanced), my native language is Russian, and currently I am learning Greek (Fair).
+I have excellent verbal and written communication skills in the English language (Advanced), my native language is Russian, and τώρα μαθαίνω Ελληνικά.

 ---

 ## :fire: Technoligy stack
+- Writing SQL queries in MySQL (MySQL Workbench), PostgreSQL (pgAdmin 4), SQL Server (Microsoft SQL Server Management Studio);
+- Creating dashboards in Tableau and Power BI Data visualization tools;
+- Role of Tableau Cloud Site Administrator;
+- Participation in ETL process (Microsoft SQL Server Integration Services);
+- Coding using Programming language Python (Pandas, NumPy, Matplotlib, Math, scipy.stats, VSCode, Google Colab);
-- Google Sheets (pivot tables, vlookup, text functions, graphics);
+- Excel (pivot tables, vlookup, text functions, graphics);
 - Knowledge of KPIs (ARPU, CR, Retention, LTV, etc);
-- Understanding of unit economics;
-- Knowledge in Relational Databases (SQL, PostgreSQL, pgAdmin4).
-- Data visualization instruments PowerBI (DAX, R (Power Query));
-- Programming language Python (Pandas, NumPy, Matplotlib, Math, scipy.stats, VSCode, Google Colab);
-- SQL Database connection using Python;
-- Knowledge of basic statistics and math;
-- Familiarity with A/B tests.
+- Familiarity with A/B tests and statistics;
+- Microsoft Products: Microsoft Office, Teams, Outlook, SSMS, SSIS.

 ---